CDRT/mk_docs/docs/ref/bios/wmi/wmi_guide.md

 ## Introduction

 IT administrators are always looking for easier ways to manage client computer BIOS settings, which include passwords, settings, and the boot order.
 The Lenovo BIOS WMI interface provides a simplified way to change these settings.
 Lenovo has developed a BIOS interface that can be manipulated through Windows Management Instrumentation (WMI).
-The Lenovo BIOS WMI interface enables IT administrators to make queries on current BIOS settings, restore settings to their factory defaults, change single settings, reset or change passwords, and modify the boot order either at client computers or remotely.
+The Lenovo BIOS WMI interface enables IT dministrators to make queries on current BIOS settings, restore settings to their factory defaults, change single settings, reset or change passwords, and modify the boot order either at client computers or remotely.

 If you have suggestions, comments, or questions, please talk to us on our forum!
-A team of deployment engineers (including the author of this document) is standing by, ready to help with any deployment challenges you are facing:
+Our small team of deployment engineers is standing by, ready to help with any deployment challenges you are facing:

 <https://forums.lenovo.com/t5/Enterprise-Client-Management/bd-p/sa01_eg>

 ### Using Windows Management Instrumentation

 WMI is provided as a standard feature in most Windows® operating systems.
 It provides a powerful set of functions, such as query-based information retrieval and event notification, which enables users to manage both local and remote computers.
 The Lenovo BIOS WMI interface extends the capabilities of WMI to allow management of BIOS settings.

 ### Key Benefits